MariaPadilha32/p1.teacherana/README.md

 ### User stories

-- The mentor adviced to make small changes on "About me" 1) on big screens used adivced to increase the padding on <p> to make more user friendly 2) on small screens to move the text from center aligned to the left.
+- The mentor advised to make small changes on "About me" 1) on big screens used adivced to increase the padding on <p> to make more user friendly 2) on small screens to move the text from center aligned to the left.
     Before
 ![Captura de tela 2023-08-21 171544](https://github.com/MariaPadilha32/p1.teacherana/assets/137770409/fa0e48e3-7171-4770-bedc-3a108e9eb381)

     After
   ![Captura de tela 2023-08-21 233813](https://github.com/MariaPadilha32/p1.teacherana/assets/137770409/506fb9bd-c2c3-44ee-8203-11d829368c2d)

-- The mentor also adviced to include a max-height and max width on the images on "about me" so it would fit a small screen better
+- The mentor also advised to include a max-height and max width on the images on "about me" so it would fit a small screen better
     Before
 ![Captura de tela 2023-08-21 171628](https://github.com/MariaPadilha32/p1.teacherana/assets/137770409/2b5d6477-9da0-4f1a-8811-e4cd82387852)

     After
 ![Captura de tela 2023-08-22 201939](https://github.com/MariaPadilha32/p1.teacherana/assets/137770409/c5063704-03b1-4dd3-a537-bc20141d46b9)

-- User adviced to change hhow the offer looks on small screens:
+- User advised to change hhow the offer looks on small screens:
   Before
 ![2dca5d63-1670-44ec-9e8f-2646c50e230f](https://github.com/MariaPadilha32/p1.teacherana/assets/137770409/d141a695-a44a-4f01-9fd4-5414afcadf29)